Kleinheubach - Princely Splendour

 Sights

-The Old Town Centre, a Street Quadrangle
+The Historic Town Centre, a Street Quadrangle

 Nr. on the small map: 1 (Kleinheubach)

-The Old Town Centre of Kleinheubach is formed by a street quadrangle which at first sight appears to be a standardized and planned layout, but where each of the four streets actually emerged in different centuries.
+The historic Town Centre of Kleinheubach is formed by a street quadrangle which at first sight appears to be a standardized and planned layout, but where each of the four streets actually emerged in different centuries.

 The slightly bent Marktstraße forms the original part.
 It used to be part of the ancient Via Imperii (Imperial Road), which led from Frankfurt upstream towards the Miltenberger Main-Knie (river- “knee”-curve), forking into two paths, one leading to Nuremberg and the other to Augsburg.
 In its centre the church complex with the Lutheran Church (see #3) is located; right next to it is the Fahrgasse leading towards the Main-River (see #2).